 “The most beautiful things are not associated with money; they are memories and moments.
 If you don’t celebrate those, they can pass you by.”
 Alek Wek

-Because I am a total book worm I decided to get some UK travel books to ensure I see as much as possible this year, my favourites of course being about Wales.
-While flicking through Lonely Planets book of Wales I saw a walk that instantly I want to do!
+Because I am a total book worm I decided to get some UK travel books to ensure I see as much as possible this year, my favourites, of course, being about Wales.
+While flicking through Lonely Planets book on Wales I saw a walk that instantly I want to do!
 Trearddur Bay to Holyhead (these two images are right at the top of Anglesey and by the furthest into the little island?!
 I have ever been!
-According to the book it should be 12 miles and take 5-6 hours!
+According to the book, it should be 12 miles and take 5-6 hours!
 I did 16 miles and it took me more like 7 hours to complete.
 However, I did keep getting sidetracked and stopping to take pictures.

 Everywhere I read up on this walk (I did read a lot about it because I was worried about walking so far on my own and getting lost, hurt or hungry) suggested starting in Holyhead and walking to Trearddur Bay for whatever reason I decided to walk it the other way.
 Which turned out to be the best way!
 I highly suggest walking it this way and you will see throughout the post way!!